Jeunette/ass-automation-java/README.md

 In the second case, at the end of a run, if the code detected the location transitions found in the video sections is smaller than what is in the `.json` file sections, it will print a `CRITICAL_ERROR` message to ask you to find the missing ones.
-This usually comes with other error messages and most likely to be major problems.
+This usually comes with other error messages and, most likely, to be major problems.

     CRITICAL_ERROR: Location Transition amount mismatched.
     Location transition discovered:     #